Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: DERIVATION OF INPUT VECTOR AND PROOF OF PROPOSITION

-\begin{proposition}[Proposition \ref{prop:b-gen} Restated: Continuous Input Generator] Let $u(s)$ be a continuous function.
-Let the discrete input matrix $\bm{B}_\Delta$ be derived from a Zero-Order Hold or First-Order Hold assumption.
-In the continuous limit, the generator $\bm{B}_{\text{gen}}$ is given by:
+\begin{proposition}[Proposition~\ref{prop:b-gen} Restated: Continuous Input Generator] Let the discrete input matrix $\bm{B}_\Delta$ be the coefficient such that the state update includes the term $\bm{B}_\Delta u(t+\Delta)$.
+In the continuous limit, the generator $\bm{B}_{\rm gen}$ is given by:

 \end{proposition}